 Marlin Model 1895

-While it does not have the same legendary reputation of the Winchester 1994, many producers and directors use it for its sleek look.
+While it does not have the same legendary reputation as the Winchester 1894 has, many producers and directors use it for its sleek look.

 - Some films where this rifle has appeared include: